-Strategic indicator Status Comment Complete a minimum of three service delivery reviews per In progress The Agribusiness Development service delivery review report was adopted by Council in February 2019. year A review on Maternal and Child Health is being finalised.
-A review of the service delivery review framework was conducted and a new approach discussed with Councillors in September 2018.
-A review of community support has commenced with Councillors at the January 2019 Forum.
-A service planning approach has now been commenced with the support of an external consultant and will generate a list of priority service reviews.
+Strategic Indicator Status Comment Complete a minimum of three service delivery reviews per year In progress A service planning project has identified 46 services delivered by Council.
+Council's financial reporting has been improved to enable the cost of these services to be more accurately identified, and work in underway to confirm current service levels and demands.
+This work will ensure Council is able to meaningfully engage with the community to understand service expectations.
+The benefit of undertaking this work is that Council can review service delivery and alter its approach to ensure sustainable delivery of services.
 Complete Urban Drainage Asset Management Plan In progress Consultants are working on the Pyramid Hill Drainage Strategy and a tender has been issued for capturing data for input into the Urban Drainage Asset Management Plan which will be developed over the next few years.
 Complete Roadside Management Plan Complete The Roadside Management Plan was adopted in June 2018 and is due for review in June 2022.
 Review the Small Towns Policy In progress Council is considering engaging a consultant to undertake this review and a budget has been allocated for this purpose.
-Complete a long-term community plan for Loddon Shire In progress Community plan options are currently being worked through with Council.
-This will form the basis for the development of a long-term community plan.
-Review the Community Support Policy In progress Significant progress was made reviewing various aspects of community support.
-It is anticipated that a revised community support policy will be presented to Council in late 2019.
+The project did not commence when planned due to a potential external funding opportunity.
+This funding did not eventuate and due to other competing demands, the project has not yet recommenced.
+Complete a long-term community plan for Loddon Shire In progress The new Community Plan Framework was adopted by Council in November 2019.
+Review the Community Support Policy In progress Preliminary draft of the policy completed, to be finalised and reported to Council.
 Input into the Loddon and Buloke Education and Training Needs Analysis Project Complete Council provided input into the Loddon and Buloke Education and Training Needs Analysis Project to help inform the strategic direction of the Local Learning and Employment Network.
-Acceptance of the Reconciliation Action Plan by Reconciliation Australia In progress Following discussion with Councillors, it was agreed to develop an Aboriginal Partnership Plan, which does not require acceptance by Reconciliation Australia, to allow Council to develop a more achievable set of actions.
-A draft plan has been presented to Council.
-It is anticipated that the plan will be presented to Council for advertising in August 2019.
+Acceptance of the Reconciliation Action Plan by Reconciliation Australia Complete The Loddon Aboriginal Community Partnership Plan 2019-2021 was adopted by Council in September 2019.
 Adopt the Municipal Public Health and Wellbeing Plan Complete Municipal Public Health and Wellbeing Plan was adopted by Council at its September 2017 meeting.